Justin-Conner/Python-Auto-config-Cisco-switch/ReadMe.md

 Switch Ports Model              SW Version            SW Image
 ------ ----- -----              ----------            ----------
 *    1 50    WS-C2960+48TC-L    15.0(2)SE5            C2960-LANBASEK9-M
+*    You will need the IP address of your cisco device, keep in mind that if you are using DHCP you will need to update your configuration
+*    to static for SSH connections or lookup the Ip if your IP address changes.

 *********************************************************************************************************************************************
 This is a project that intends to configure a Cisco Catalyst 2960 plus switch using a combination of Python,  shell scripts and  IOS commands.